Awadul/PixalCraft/SUPABASE_SETUP_GUIDE.md

 -- Create policy to allow all users to delete comments CREATE POLICY "Allow public delete access" ON comments FOR DELETE USING (true);

+-- Create newsletter_subscribers table
+CREATE TABLE newsletter_subscribers (
+  id BIGSERIAL PRIMARY KEY,
+  email VARCHAR(255) NOT NULL UNIQUE, subscribed_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), is_active BOOLEAN DEFAULT TRUE
+);

+-- Create index for faster queries
+CREATE INDEX idx_newsletter_subscribers_email ON newsletter_subscribers(email);

+-- Enable Row Level Security (RLS)
+ALTER TABLE newsletter_subscribers ENABLE ROW LEVEL SECURITY;

+-- Create policy to allow select for authenticated users only CREATE POLICY "Allow authenticated select access" ON newsletter_subscribers FOR SELECT TO authenticated USING (true);

+-- Create policy to allow insert for everyone (anyone can subscribe) CREATE POLICY "Allow public insert access" ON newsletter_subscribers FOR INSERT TO anon, authenticated WITH CHECK (true);

+-- Add a comment to the table
+COMMENT ON TABLE newsletter_subscribers IS 'Stores email addresses of newsletter subscribers';
 ```

 ### **6. Test the System**

 1. Start your dev server: `npm run dev`
 2. Go to any blog post
 3. Add a comment